Who Is This Guide For?

 Even if you are planning on flying your quadcopter without updating the firmware, it will pay dividends to plug it into Betaflight Configurator and do a little bit of investigation before you go to your local field.

-First, lets power it up with the battery.
+Once you’ve got a backup, lets power the quadcopter up with the battery.
 Take your props off.
 Install your video transmitter antenna.
 Many ARF quadcopters are flight tested at the factory they are built.
 If yours has not been flight tested, or you do not know if it has been, consider using a smoke stopper when you first plug it in.
 This will prevent most wiring problems from destroying the entire quadcopter or causing an electrical fire.

 Plug your battery into your quadcopter and verify it powers up with a few beeps from the motors.
 Now, plug it into your computer and launch Betaflight Configurator.
 “Connect” to your quadcopter, and you should see the Setup tab: